Paweyyy/UdacityCapstoneFullStack/README.md

 # Casting Agency

 ## Introduction
-This project demonstrated the backend of a casting agency company that is responsible for creating movies and managing and assigning actors to those movies.
+This project demonstrated the backend of a casting agency company that is responsible for creating movies and managing actors.
+With the API Movies & Actors can be created, listed, updated and deleted.
+There are three general roles within the company: a Casting Assitant, a Casting Director and an Executive Producer with different permissions that are explained in a chapter below.
+Each Movie has a title and release date and each actor has a name, an age and a gender.
+Both, Actors & Movies have an unique id.

-## Motivation behind the project

 ## Tech Stack used in the project
 The API was built using the programming language `python` and the webframework `flask`.